WEBINAR Monitor LLMs and ML Models in Production with Label Studio 📈

 Video Object Tracking <VideoRectangle> Native Native

-Video Temporal Classification <TimelineLabels> Coming soon Native Native
+Video Temporal Classification <TimelineLabels> Native Native

 • LS Control Tag: Label Studio control tag from the labeling configuration.